-Any individual contestant may enter more than one hybrid number in each class.
+Any individual contestant may enter more than one hybrid number in any class.

-- An entry fee of \$75 per hybrid if entered online by Friday, June 30, 2019. - After June 30, \$110 per hybrid when entered online by entry deadline Wednesday, July 31, 2019. - Entry and/or Membership fee auto payment is built into the online entry for all hybrids participating in the 2019 Voucher Program.
-Payment confirmation will be verified on the Entry Confirmation. - Credit Card payment is available online for immediate payment for hybrids not in the Voucher Program. - Personal check payment is also accepted for hybrids not in the Voucher Program.
-The entry will be finalized only after receipt of the check payment mailed to NCGA, 632 Cepi Dr., Chesterfield, MO 63005. - Membership dues must also be included in payment if you are not a current member.
+- An entry fee of \$75 per hybrid if entered online May 1 thru Tuesday, June 30, 2020. - After June 30, \$110 per hybrid when entered online Wednesday, July 1 thru entry deadline Monday, August 15, 2020. - Entry and/or Membership fees auto payment is built into the online entry for all hybrids participating in the 2020 Voucher Program.
+Payment completion will be verified on the Entry Confirmation. - Credit Card payment is available online for immediate payment for hybrids not in the Voucher Program. - Personal check payment is also accepted for hybrids not in the Voucher Program.
+The entry will be finalized only after receipt of the check payment mailed to NCGA, 632 Cepi Dr., Chesterfield, MO 63005. - State membership dues must also be included in payment if you are not a current member.
 If your farm is on or near a state line and your hybrid entered is in one state but your mailing address is in another, you must indicate this when completing the Harvest Entry.
-The award will be given according to the state in which the hybrid is located. - Seed companies in the 2019 Voucher Program will pay a one-year membership fee and entry fees for the following hybrids entered:
+The award will be given according to the state in which the hybrid is located. - Seed companies in the 2020 Voucher Program will pay a one-year membership fee and entry fees for the following hybrids entered: